I’m interested in becoming accredited

 - ongoing suitability assessments.

-If your organisation cannot meet your obligations, we may review your organisation’s accreditation and suspend or terminate the Agreement if necessary.
+If your organisation cannot meet your obligations, we may review your organisation’s accreditation and suspend access to the Service or terminate the Agreement if necessary.

 We administer access to police checks under the ACC Act.
-We abide by all relevant Commonwelath, state and territory legislation relating to the collection, use and disclosure of information for police checks.
+We abide by all relevant Commonwealth, state and territory legislation relating to the collection, use and disclosure of information for police checks.

 As an accredited body you will be entrusted to collect and store applicants’ personal information.
-In some cases, you will need to disclose police information to a third party.
-As such, your organisation must comply with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
+Your organisation must comply with the Privacy Act 1988 (Cth) and the Australian Privacy Principles and all other relevant Laws.

 More information about the security requirements is available in the Agreement.

-As an accredited body, your organisation will have direct access to the National Police Checking Service Support System (NSS), which allows users to request police checks, monitor progress, access reporting, respond to requests for further information and retrieve results.
+As an accredited body, your organisation will have direct access to the National Police Checking Service Support System (NSS), which allows users to request police checks, monitor progress, access reports, respond to requests for further information and retrieve police check results.

 Depending on operational requirements, IT capability and the quantity of police checks, your organisation can choose which of the following methods to use when submitting police checks:

-We provide more information on these options and technical connectivity through the application process.
+We provide more information on these options and technical connectivity through the application assessment process.

-Your organisation must assign sufficient staff to ensure full integration of the Service into your business.
+Your organisation must assign sufficient staff to ensure your full compliance with our expectations as part of your business.
 As part of the application process, your organisation will be asked to nominate the following personnel:

-- Authorised officer (1 person)—this person accepts responsibility for operation of the Service within your organisation, including all contractual issues.
+- Authorised officer (1 person)—this person accepts responsibility for operation of the Service within your organisation, including all contractual issues and approving requests for access to the National Police Checking Service Support System (NSS).
 Their contact details are registered with the ACIC National Police Checking Service (NPCS) team.
+This person should be easily contactable and accessible and is not linked to a specific level or delegation (for example this person is not required to be the CEO).

 - NSS users (number of staff depends on operational requirements)—these staff have access to the National Police Checking Service Support System (NSS) to handle the submission, monitoring and retrieval of police checks and other administrative tasks such as downloading reports.